doctorfree/Asciiville/README.md

 Google account, create an App password for NeoMutt.
 See [https://security.google.com/settings/security/apppasswords](https://security.google.com/settings/security/apppasswords)

+Asciiville `ascinit` Mutt initialization does not overwrite any previously existing Mutt configuration files in `$HOME/.mutt/`.
+However, you may want to examine the Mutt configuration provided in Asciiville by viewing the files in `/usr/share/asciiville/mutt/`.
+If you want to use the Asciiville Mutt setup files rather than your previously configured setup, move the existing `$HOME/.mutt/` folder aside and rerun `ascinit`.

 There are many Mutt configuration guides on the Internet.
 ArchLinux has a good guide at [https://wiki.archlinux.org/title/Mutt](https://wiki.archlinux.org/title/Mutt).

 ## Documentation